taka-rl/RL_APS/README.md

   x: the center of the car position in x axle, y: the center of the car position in y axle

   The steering angle is limited between −𝜋/4 and 𝜋/4 to make sure the car's actions are realistic and to prevent the agent's exploration range from being too large.
-  Therefore, in a given time, according to the equations (20), the coordinate of the center of the car (𝑥′, 𝑦′) after moving can be obtained by the equations.
+  Therefore, in a given time, according to the equations above, the coordinate of the center of the car (𝑥′, 𝑦′) after moving can be obtained by the following equations.

       x_dash = dt ∗ x_dot + x
       y_dash = dt ∗ y_dot + y